Regional Affordable Housing Bond for Washington County

 January through Spring 2019: Implementation Strategy development using local community engagement

-Summer 2019: Local Implementation Strategy Proposals will be delivered to Community Oversight Committee starting in June, and the proposals will be approved by Metro Council in July/September 2019.
+Fall 2019: Local Implementation Strategy Proposals will be delivered to Community Oversight Committee starting in June, and the proposals will be approved by Metro Council in September/October 2019.
 Funding will be made available for development and acquisition of affordable housing.

 Washington County is working with the City of Beaverton, the City of Hillsboro, and Metro for implementation of the bond.
 To find out more about what these jurisdictions are implementing their bond funds visit these websites: